ericqu/iban_validation/README.md

 Some of the Makefile were inspired by the makefiles on the [Polars project](https://github.com/pola-rs/polars).

 ## Comparison with similar libraries
 In the iban_validation_bench_rs, benchmark of similar crates published on crates.io is presented.
 While this library is the fastest other libraries can provide additional features that are more relevant to your use-cases.
 See [details](iban_validation_bench_rs/README.md).
+Similar benchmarking was done on Python libraries see [details](iban_validation_bench_py/README.md).

 ## Changes
  - 0.1.6: improve performance related to the Iban structure